marcbenjake/Global-Layoffssql_data_cleaning/README.md

 **Part 2 - Exploratory Data Analysis (EDA)** leverages the cleaned dataset to surface meaningful patterns and trends related to the scale and distribution of global layoffs.

-This project was completed in MySQL Workbench, following along with the tutorial series by Alex Freberg (Alex the Analyst), and extended with independent practice and exploration.
+This project was completed in SQL Server Management Studio, following along with the tutorial series by Alex Freberg (Alex the Analyst), and extended with independent practice and exploration.

 **Dataset:** World Layoffs (COVID-19 era, 2020-2023)
 **Tool:** SQL Server / SQL Server Management Studio